Experience Troup County DUI Lawyers

 We know what you are going through.
-If you have been arrested for a DUI in LaGrange or Troup County, experienced Troup County DUI lawyers are available to discuss your case anytime – including after-hours and on weekends!
+If you have been arrested for a DUI in LaGrange or Troup County, experienced Troup County DUI lawyers are available to discuss your case anytime – including after-hours, weekends, and holidays!
 Mr. Sullivan is a former prosecutor.
 We offer a free consultation on how we can effectively defend your Troup County DUI charges.
 Our experienced Troup County DUI lawyers are prepared to vigorously defend your Troup County DUI charges to avoid a conviction whether you have a DUI in LaGrange, Harrisonville, Hogansville, Mountville, West Point, or anywhere in between in Troup County.

 If your Troup DUI case begins in any one of the municipal courts in Troup County, and you demand a jury trial, the municipal court loses jurisdiction over your case.
 Your Troup County DUI case is then transferred to the Troup County court system located in the Troup County Government Center for prosecution.
 Sometimes that is the best option if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your case.
 Some Troup County municipal courts simply will not allow some DUI cases to be tried in their jurisdiction.
 If that is the case, then the only option to try to avoid a DUI conviction is to try your DUI case in the Troup County court system.

 If you were arrested by the Troup County Sheriff’s Department, then your Troup DUI case will be handled in Troup County State Court if there are no felony charges.
 Once your case is in Troup County State Court, the Troup County Solicitor’s Office is responsible for the prosecution of your Troup County DUI.
-The Solicitor General of Troup County is Sandra Heath Taylor as Nina Markette Baker was appointed as a superior court judge in the Coweta Judicial Circuit.
-There is one elected Troup County State Court Judge that presides over misdemeanor DUI cases, Judge Jeannette L. Little retired at the end of her court term in December 2020.
-Wesley Leonard won the election run-off for Judge Little’s seat and is currently the State Court Judge in Troup County.
+The Solicitor General of Troup County is Sandra Taylor.
+There is one elected Troup County State Court Judge that presides over misdemeanor DUI cases, Wesley Leonard.
+Former State Court Judge Jeannette L. Little retired at the end of her court term in December 2020.
 Judge Little has been appointed by Governor Kemp as a Senior State Court Judge, and may fill in as judge as needed.

 Even if your case may have been sent to Troup County State Court to preserve your right to a jury trial from one of the municipal courts, or your case began in Troup County State Court, sometimes the facts of a particular DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
 A bench trial is a sound strategy, sometimes it is not.
 There are many times when a jury trial is the best possible option to avoid a DUI conviction on your Troup DUI case – especially if the prosecution refuses to negotiate an acceptable resolution in your case.